WangXuan95/FPGA-DDR-SDRAM/README.md

 Many low-end FPGA development boards use SDR-SDRAM as off-chip memory, but DDR-SDRAM (DDR1) is larger and less expensive than SDR-SDRAM.
 And like SDR-SDRAM, DDR1 can also be directly driven by common IO pins of low-end FPGAs.
 I write a soft core DDR1 controller with a slave AXI4 interface for user.
 The features of this controller are:

-* **Platform Independent** : Written in pure SystemVerilog and can run on various FPGAs including Altera and Xilinx.
+* **Platform Independent** : Written in pure Verilog and can run on various FPGAs including Altera and Xilinx.
 * **Compatible** : Supports DDR1 of various bit widths and capacities (this has been verify by simulation on MICRON's DDR1 models).

 To demonstrate the use of this controller, I provide two demo projects: